 Self Starting Phase Converter

-A self starting phase converter is simpler and less expensive than the converter shown in figure 1.
-A self starting schematic is shown in figure 7.
+A self starting phase converter is simpler and less expensive than a converter A self starting schematic is shown in figure 7.
 However, the current and voltage balance in the 3-phase output varies more with load so that some unbalance is present at loads other than the one for which capacitance was selected.

 For many shops the small amount of unbalance is acceptable and most commercial rotary phase converters are the self starting type.
 Inside one commercial 2 horsepower rotary phase converter was two 30 microfarad capacitors in parallel, this is effectively 60 microfarads.
 Since only two wires went between the capacitor bank and the motor, these must be connected across only one phase.
 In a 3 HP converter of a different manufacturer, three 40 microfarad capacitors were used (120 microfarads total.)